jepstein-eagle/adaptable/README.md

 ## Plugins

-AdapTable since version 6 includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.
+AdapTable now includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.

-There are currently 3 plugins:
+There are currently 8 plugins:

 * **Charts** (`@adaptabletools/adaptable-charts-finance`)